 Kenya, Malawi, Rwanda, Tanzania & Uganda

-Human Resources are the cornerstone of any successful health system.
-Without them, the complex health needs of communities go unmet.
+Human Resources for Health are the cornerstone to any successful health system.
+Without strong Human Resources who are equipped to manage the complex health needs of communities, essential medical services such as eye health services would be impossible to deliver.
 According to the World Health Organisation (WHO) 57 countries are currently in crisis when it comes to Human Resources for Health.
 Of those, 36 are in Sub-Saharan Africa.
 Innovative strategies to address these shortages in human resource are more urgent than ever.

 Across Africa, an estimated 4.8 million people are blind and a further 16.6 million are moderately to severely impaired, making it essential for us to improve on the quality of graduates and the outcomes of eye health training institutions across Sub-Saharan Africa.